+Activity 2.2.3.
+Hold workshop on inventory validation The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
+All working group members, the NSC and relevant stakeholders will be invited to the workshop.
+EA component 3.
+National capacities assessment and priority setting for management of new POPs Output 3.1.
+National regulatory and policy framework and institutional capacities to manage new POPs assessed Activity 3.1.1.
+Review the legislative and regulatory framework pertaining to new POPs management The working group will gather information and perform a gap analysis between the existing legislative and regulatory framework in place and requirements needed for meeting the obligations of the Stockholm Convention on new POPs.
+The information present in the original NIP will serve as a good starting point.
+Changes to the legal and institutional framework following the completion of the original NIP, relevant to POPs management, will also be reviewed and updated.
+An assessment report will be drafted and submitted to the NSC for review and approval.
 Activity 3.1.2.
-Assess monitoring, analytical and enforcement capacities for new POPs

-The PTS will gather relevant information and assess the national monitoring and analytical and enforcement capacity with respect to new POPs management.
+Assess monitoring, analytical and enforcement capacities for new POPs The technical specialist will gather relevant information and assess the national monitoring, analytical and enforcement capacity with respect to new POPs management.
 An assessment report will be drafted and submitted to the NSC for review and approval.
 Activity 3.1.3.
-Assess socio-economic implications on new POPs use and reduction

-The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications on national new POPs use and reduction.
+Assess socio-economic implications on new POPs use and reduction The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications on national new POPs use and reduction.
 The assessment will also take into consideration the gender implications of national new POPs use and reduction as harmful chemicals can impact women and children differently than men within societies.
 The assessment will separately consider the impacts of women and children handling new POPs and will elaborate on the benefits that may be brought about by the environmentally sound management of new POPs (and their use reduction).
-Women's groups will be also encouraged to contribute information on the use of new POPs.
-The draft guidance on socio-economic assessment for national implementation plan development and implementation under the SC (UNEP/POPS/COP.3/INF/8) will be used as guidance material.
-A draft version of the assessment report will be submitted to the NSC for review and approval.
+Women's groups will also be encouraged to contribute information on the use of new POPs.
+The draft guidance on socio-economic assessment for national implementation plan development and implementation under the Stockholm Convention (UNEP/POPS/COP.3/INF/8) will be used as guidance material.
+A draft version of the assessment report will be submitted to the NSC for review and endorsement.